hernanchavezthielemann/GRO2LAM/README.md

 ## Installation

-Download and execute setup like: ./setup install or python setup install
+Download and execute the setup file like:
+    - python setup
+Then execute the run script:
+    - ./run
+After that a graphical user interface should appear

 ## Usage